 - The CSU’s online concurrent enrollment program gives students the ability to enroll in courses offered by other campuses in the CSU.

-- Over the past four years, the CSU has issued nearly 50,000 professional development certificates in education, health services, business and technology, leisure and hospitality, manufacturing, international trade, and many other industries.
+- Over a recent four-year period, the CSU has issued nearly 50,000 professional development certificates in education, health services, business and technology, leisure and hospitality, manufacturing, international trade, and many other industries.

 The CSU is governed by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
 The CSU chancellor is the chief executive officer, reporting to the board.
 The campus presidents serve as the campus-level chief executive officers.
 The trustees, chancellor and presidents develop systemwide educational policy.
 The presidents, in consultation with the CSU Academic Senate and other campus stakeholder groups, render and implement local policy decisions.

 CSU Historical Milestones